Scala tips and code snippets.

 By default all available collections are immutable,

-to use a mutable version of a collection, it is required to import
+to use a mutable version of a collection, it is required to import it first:

 // Seq type is immutable by default